tejas-rawal/DATS6101-Project1/data/README.md

 1. Is economic stability correlated to increased (or decreased) emissions?
 2. Compare GDP growth/decline to greenhouse gas emissions over last 10 years?
 3. Compare health and/or economic indicators to environmental indicators such as greenhouse gas emissions, urban population, agricultural land?

+## NYweath
+I found a more-complete data set for New York that incudes daily minimum temperatures, maximum temperatures, precipitation, and more.
+The file here includes data from 2020 to the current month-- additional data can be downloaded in batches (there is a size cap).
+Some initial trends are visible.
+The periodicity of temperatures with seasons are clear; would likely need to fit the data to a model before being able to draw conclusions about statistically significant changes in, e.g., temperature year-to-year.
+Could alternately look at, say, averages for a specific month and compare those year-to-year.

+### Some ideas for exploratory questions
+1. Are there any statistically significant shifts in weather trends (temp, precip, wind) after the onset of COVID and initial lockdown (e.g., due to changes in large-scale travel patterns in/around the city)?
+2. When (under what conditions) is precipitation most likely in NYC (e.g., season, temperature, etc.) in a given year?